 Since I’ve been approached with questions about plus size ethical fashion myself, I don’t doubt at all that there is demand for plus size fashion.
 My question is: is the fashion industry smart enough to meet market demand?

-Make sure to subscribe to the blog to be notified when Part II of Where to Find Plus Size Ethical Fashion & Sustainable Clothing is published.
-This post will list the plus size ethical fashion brands offering stylish plus size fashion for women.
+Where to Find Plus Size Ethical Fashion & Sustainable Clothing – Part II has now been published.
+You can access it here.
+This post lists several plus-size ethical fashion brands offering stylish plus size clothing for women.